freevariable/Fulgance/README.md

 - you may run vanilla or custom steam engines in the *PolarComet* route until it runs out of resources (coal or water)
 - you may run vanilla or custom steam engines in *TheCorkScrew* route, upward or downward segments.
 - four API verbs are currently supported: v1/list/schedules, v1/describe/schedule/*scheduleName*, v1/save/*saveName*/*time* and v1/describe/status
+- you may save a running sim, stop it and resume later one

 The steam engine is giving promising results!!
 Here are the characteristic curves of a 147tons Atlantic (including tender) with two cylinders (not compounded) and a 250t payload: